Chapter One: Welcome to the World of Accounting

 The ongoing debate about fair value versus historical cost is often cast in the context of a tradeoff between the “relevance” of fair value information and the “reliability” of historical cost information.
 This debate is apt to continue, and the related accounting standards will likely be in an evolutionary state for many years to come.
 Nevertheless, it is reasonable to expect that the accountant of the future will be increasingly skilled in valuation issues.

-To decide to be an accountant is no more descriptive than deciding to be a doctor.
-There are many specialty areas.
+To decide to be an accountant is no more descriptive than deciding to be a doctor, as there are a variety of specialty areas.
 Many accountants engage in the practice of public accounting, which involves providing audit, tax, and consulting services to the general public.
 To engage in the practice of public accounting usually requires one to be licensed.
 In the United States, individual states issue a license called a CPA (Certified Public Accountant).
 Other countries offer similar designations such as the “Chartered Accountant.”
 Auditing involves the examination of transactions and systems that underlie an organization’s financial reports, with the ultimate goal of providing an independent report on the appropriateness of financial statements.
-Tax services relate to the providing of help in the preparation and filing of tax returns and the rendering of advice on the tax consequences of alternative actions.
+Tax services relate to providing help in the preparation and filing of tax returns and the rendering of advice on the tax consequences of alternative actions.
 Consulting services can vary dramatically, and include such diverse activities as information systems engineering to evaluating production methods.

 Many accountants are privately employed by small and large businesses (i.e., “industry accounting”) and not-for-profit agencies (such as hospitals, universities, and charitable groups).
-They may work in areas of product costing and pricing, budgeting, and the examination of investment alternatives.
-They may serve as internal auditors, who look at controls and procedures in use by their employer.
+They may work in areas of product costing and pricing, budgeting, and the examination of investment alternatives, or they may serve as internal auditors, who look at controls and procedures in use by their employer.
 Objectives of these reviews are to safeguard company resources and assess the reliability and accuracy of accounting information and accounting systems.
-They may serve as in-house tax accountants, financial managers, or countless other occupations.
+They may also serve as in-house tax accountants, financial managers, or countless other occupations.

-It probably goes without saying that many accountants also work in the governmental sector, whether it be local, state, or national levels.
-Many accountants are employed at the Internal Revenue Service, General Accounting Office, Securities and Exchange Commission, and even the Federal Bureau of Investigation.
+Many accountants also work in the governmental sector, whether it be local, state, or national levels.
+Accountants are employed at the Internal Revenue Service, General Accounting Office, Securities and Exchange Commission, and even the Federal Bureau of Investigation, among other agencies.

 Assets = Liabilities + Owners’ Equity